my story in fifty-something flashes

 “Dustin.”

-“Yeah, want a line then?
-At Hogmanay all mine is yours.”
+“Want a line then?
+It’s Hogmanay all mine is yours.”

-“No, no, I’m blitzed.
-This paper needs submitted by midnight in Pennsylvania.”
+“No, thanks.
+I have a paper needs submitted by midnight ET.”

 “You’re very insightful Dustin, you can’t just drift into obscurity, people need to hear what you have to offer.”